falkr/ttm4115/pages/learning-tbl.md

 You finish each team activity with a delivery and also a team reflection.
 Depending on the type of activity and delivery, you'll get some feedback on it in the next week.

-Aside: Apart from the team activities that are scheduled each week, you will also work on a semester project.
+:aside: Apart from the team activities that are scheduled each week, you will also work on a semester project.
 These result in the deliveries T1, T2, T3, but you are more free to schedule your time.